NeoUKR/pullgerLinkeIN_FULL/README.md

-**Project for collect and distributing data related for persons and companies from linkedIN**
+**Project for collect and distributing data related for persons and companies from linkedIN basen on PULLGER FRAMEWORK**